 GDS Investors Have Opportunity to Lead GDS Holdings Limited Securities Fraud Lawsuit

-LOS ANGELES, July 6, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GDS Holdings Limited ("GDS" or the "Company") (NASDAQ: GDS).
+BENSALEM, Pa., July 11, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against GDS Holdings Limited ("GDS" or the "Company") (NASDAQ: GDS).

 Class Period: April 12, 2021 – April 3, 2023